 We “napped” for two and a half hours.
 These were heavy naps.
 When I lay down, I didn’t even feel that tired.
-Just a quick refresher, I though.
+Just a quick refresher, I thought.
 This was like being under anesthesia, one minute you’re lying there and the next minute it’s two and a half hours later.
 Joe fell asleep before I did and he left the TV on Salvage Dawgs.
 I wasn’t about to sleep with that on so I looked around for the remote.
 Joe had fallen asleep on his back, in his boxer briefs, with it sitting alongside his resting penis.
-“Well, nothing for it,” I thought and gingerly extracted it like a game of Operation.
+Nothing for it, I thought and extracted it like a game of Operation.

-When we finally did get up, and I didn’t have to, I probably could have slept through the night, we put on some clothes and went back out to eat dinner.
+When we finally did get up – I didn’t have to, I probably could have slept through the night – we put on some clothes and went back out to eat dinner.
 I googled Michelin starred restaurants and we picked one off that list.
 It turned out to be in a different hotel but it was a nice enough place.

 Bit windy up there.
 Which I hate.